mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **MODEL_UNBINDFACE**

 Unbind the specified morph.
-It will issue **MODEL_EVENT_UNBINDFACE** at the end.
+On completion **MODEL_EVENT_UNBINDFACE** is issued.

 {{<message>}}
 MODEL_UNBINDFACE|(model alias)|(morph name)
 MODEL_EVENT_UNBINDFACE|(model alias)|(morph name)
 {{</message>}}

-## Moving the Model's Display Position
+## Moving Model Display Position

-In the following, `GLOBAL` refers to the world coordinate system, and `LOCAL` refers to the model coordinate system when specifying coordinates.
+In the coordinates below `GLOBAL` means world coordinates and `LOCAL` means model-relative coordinates.

 **MOVE_START, MOVE_STOP**

-Smoothly move the model to the specified coordinates.
-The movement can be interrupted with MOVE_STOP.
-At the start of the movement, a **MOVE_EVENT_START** is issued, and at the end or when interrupted, a **MOVE_EVENT_STOP** is issued.
+Smoothly move a model to a specified position.
+Movement can be interrupted with MOVE_STOP.
+On start **MOVE_EVENT_START** is issued; on completion or interruption **MOVE_EVENT_STOP** is issued.

-If a move speed is specified, the model will move at a constant speed (distance/second) to the specified coordinates.
+If move speed is specified the model moves to the target at that speed (distance/sec).

 {{<message>}}
 MOVE_START|(model alias)|x,y,z